FairwindsOps/insights-docs/docs/features/insights-cli.md

 ```

 Add your teams.xml at same directory on insights-cli and optionally provide `--delete or -x` parameter.
-This flag determines whether deleting or not teams that are not provided in teams.yaml.
-Default value is false, so it does not delete teams not provided in the file.
+This flag determines if teams that are not provided in the teams.yaml should be deleted.
+The default value is false, so it does not delete teams not provided in the file.

 Example:
 ```bash